OpenGeoHub/SoilSamples/docs/index.md

 ---
 knit: "bookdown::render_book"
-title: "An Open Compendium of Soil Datasets"
+title: "An Open Compendium of Soil Sample and Soil Profile Datasets"
-author: "Tom Hengl, Surya Gupta"
+author: "Tom Hengl, Surya Gupta, Robert Minarik"
 description: "This is a public compendium of global, regional, national and sub-national soil samples and/or soil profile datasets (points with Observations and Measurements of soil properties and characteristics).
 Datasets listed here, assuming compatible open license, are afterwards imported into a common library.
 Contributions are welcome.
 To discuss issues or report a bug please use the repository homepage."
 url: 'https\://opengeohub.github.io/SoilSamples/'
 bibliography: ./tex/refs.bib